suxyu/archgw/README.md

 **Core Features**:

-  - `🚦 Routing`.
+  - `🚦 Routing to Agents`.
 Engineered with purpose-built [LLMs](https://huggingface.co/collections/katanemo/arch-function-66f209a693ea8df14317ad68) for fast (<100ms) agent routing and hand-off scenarios
-  - `⚡ Tools Use`: For common agentic scenarios let Arch instantly clarify and convert prompts to tools/API calls
+  - `🔗 Routing to LLMs`: Unify access and routing to any LLM, including dynamic routing via [preference policies](#Preference-based-Routing).
   - `⛨ Guardrails`: Centrally configure and prevent harmful outcomes and ensure safe user interactions
-  - `🔗 Access to LLMs`: Centralize access and traffic to LLMs with smart retries for continuous availability
+  - `⚡ Tools Use`: For common agentic scenarios let Arch instantly clarify and convert prompts to tools/API calls
   - `🕵 Observability`: W3C compatible request tracing and LLM metrics that instantly plugin with popular tools
   - `🧱 Built on Envoy`: Arch runs alongside app servers as a containerized process, and builds on top of [Envoy's](https://envoyproxy.io) proven HTTP management and scalability features to handle ingress and egress traffic related to prompts and LLMs.